 Donald and Barbara Edwards

-Helping Our Women (HOW) Board of Directors has selected long-time President of the Cape Cod Foundation and former Director of Major Gifts at Outer Cape Health Services, Elizabeth Gawron, as the new HOW Executive Director.
+Elizabeth joined HOW as Executive Director in March 2015.
+She previously served as the President of the Cape Cod Foundation and former Director of Major Gifts at Outer Cape Health Services.
 Elizabeth is a former member of the Eastham Board of Selectmen and has a BA in Sociology and a Masters in Regional Planning from the University of Massachusetts.
-“I feel a real kindred spirit with this organization and am so very happy to be able to bring all my professional and personal talents at this time to HOW.”

 OFFICE ADMINISTRATOR / CLIENT ADVOCATE